UWFosterIT/node-uwsws/README.md

 });
 ```

-Using the same config,  get Comp Sci course from 2015 winter.
+Using the same config, get the intro to programming course for winter 2015.

 ```JavaScript
 let options = {